 It features an aluminum case with an IPX4 water resistance rating, meaning the speaker is durable enough to withstand the occasional splash.
 Bose says the Portable Home Speaker should last up to 12 hours on a charge.
 It charges with USB-C, or with an optional $29 charging cradle that’s sold separately.

-The Bose Portable Home Speaker will be available on September 19th for $349.
+The Bose Portable Home Speaker (opens in new tab) became available on September 19th for $349.